Magic: The Gathering: Comics

 In 1994, Wizards of the Coast gave an exclusive license to Armada Comics, an imprint of Acclaim Entertainment, to publish comic books.
 The comics were not developed in concert with the game and were created with divergent ideas to the game.
 However, "much of the lore established" by Armada Comics was "the foundation from which the rest of continuity was built. [...]
 Some of the details changed (or were 'retconned', in popular fan speak), but for the most part the core of these stories stayed the same".
 The comics came to a sudden end in 1996 when Acclaim started to run into financial trouble.
 In 1998, a new four-issue limited comic series was published by Dark Horse.

 In September 2011, Hasbro and IDW Publishing accorded to make a four-issue mini-series about Magic: The Gathering with a new story but heavily based on MTG elements and with a new Planeswalker called Dack Fayden, the story of which mainly developed in the planes of Ravnica and Innistrad.
 The series started in February 2012.
 In 2018, a four-issue mini-series on the Planeswalker Chandra Nalaar was released.
 A sequel mini-series was announced in 2019, however, it was cancelled before publication.

 In January 2021, Boom!
 Studios acquired the comic license of Magic: The Gathering and announced for a new Magic series for April 2021.

+Between November 2018 and April 2025, a Japanese manga called Destroy All Humans.
+They Can't Be Regenerated. was serialized in Kadokawa Shoten's Monthly Shōnen Ace in cooperation with Wizards of the Coast.
+The story is not set in the Magic the Gathering universe, but rather set in the fictional Japanese town of Kamikawa in the late nineties.
+The series is published in English by Viz Media.